annatedeschi/PLPproject/README.md

 Binding:
 In Perl variable names are bound to their values when the program is run
 ### Type Binding
-Perl is implicitly typed, which means you do not need to specify variable types like you would with java.This job is done by the compiler and they deterimine its types
+Perl is implicitly typed, which means you do not need to specify variable types like you would with Java.
+This job is done by the compiler and they determine its types
 ```
 my $int= 109;
 #this is how you call an interger